Extreme DIY Balaclava

-This following is a rundown of several additions or mods you can make to a balaclava, designed to make it far more functional for climbing, especially for winter climbing and expedition use.
-Some features will stop the balaclava being able to do double duty as a hat (rolled up), so an extra balaclava might be necessary (or a hat), which can be worn under the extreme version.
+The following is a rundown of several additions or mods you can make to a balaclava, designed to make it far more functional for climbing, especially for winter climbing and expedition use.
+Some features will stop the balaclava from being able to do double duty as a hat (rolled up), so an extra balaclava might be necessary (or a hat), which can be worn under the extreme version.

 Balaclava model wise, I think the Powerstretch balaclava is still the best model, drying fast, lightweight, and not too hot when moving.
 It’s important to get a model that fits under your chin comfortably, so you’re not chewing on the material all the time.

 The following mods do not require a sewing machine and can be hand sewn, but a normal domestic model works fine.
 You will need some stretch fleece, ideally power-stretch (some “stretch fleece” will be the same, but check before buying), 25mm velcro, edging tape (lycra), grosgrain ribbon tape (10mm), 25mm plastic toggles, and polyester knit-mesh (medium or heavyweight), all of which can bought for very little.
 Companies to check out include Profabrics (UK), Seattle Fabrics and Ripstop by the Roll (US), and Extremtextil/ (EU).

 Mod 1: Neck valance